official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 to develop a new policy on Iraq; and that there was “no intention of changing policy on regime change in Iraq”.
 He added that the comments on regime change were in the

-[^234] Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^234]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown [^235] Campbell A & Hagerty B. The Alastair Campbell Diaries.
+The Burden of Power: Countdown
+[^235]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown [^236] Telegram 73 FCO London to Madrid, 10 April 2002, ‘The Prime Minister’s Meeting with President Bush, 5-7 April’.
+The Burden of Power: Countdown
+[^236]: Telegram 73 FCO London to Madrid, 10 April 2002, ‘The Prime Minister’s Meeting with President Bush, 5-7 April’.

 500

-The Report of the Iraq Inquirycontext of a need for the international community “to take action where we need to take action, but you can’t do that just on the basis of the wish for regime change”.[^237]
+context of a need for the international community “to take action where we need to take action, but you can’t do that just on the basis of the wish for regime change”.[^237]

 622. A brief account of the outcome of the visit was provided in a telegram from the